When Your Business Needs Deep Understanding of Human Factors, Turn to the Robots

-When your business needs deep understanding of human factors, turn to the robots
+When your business needs a deep understanding of human factors, turn to the robots

 What is sentiment analysis & how does it relate to artificial intelligence (AI)?